Managing Wellness: A Key to College Success

 AL: It’s all about finding the activities that resonate with you.
 For some, it’s team sports like the Club Sport program.
 For others, it’s about being out in nature with Outdoor Adventures.
 Some people just need to find that one gym buddy for motivation.
 Recreation and Wellness is a safe and inclusive environment where students learn how to make healthy choices that suit their individuality.

 In addition to the physical and social benefits of Recreation and Wellness activities, we also create student leaders.
-Students can be trained as Peer Health Educators, Personal Trainers, Fitness Instructors, sports referees, facility security personnel, marketing strategists: we have more than 80 students who are employed in paraprofessional roles in which they plan, design and execute Recreation and Wellness events on campus.
+Students can be trained as Peer Health Educators, Personal Trainers, Fitness Instructors, sports referees, facility security personnel and marketing strategists.
+We have more than 80 students who are employed in paraprofessional roles in which they plan, design and execute Recreation and Wellness events on campus.
 Students will develop the tools they need to succeed on the hilltop and beyond.

 How Can Parents Encourage Students to Get Involved in Recreation and Wellness?